HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Multiplier for Convolution

-With Equation \ref{eq:off}, Equation \ref{eq:conv_org} could be represented as: \end{proof} A convolution layer in DNN has multiple input and output channels, which require accumulation of channel-wise features to form the final output.
+\end{proof} A convolution layer in DNN has multiple input and output channels, which require accumulations of channel-wise features to form the final output.
 By grouping the $F_{N,K}$ output sequences with different $c_i$ but the same $c_o$,$h$,$k_h$, and $x$ indices and accumulating the corresponding product $Prod$, we can perform the channel-wise accumulation of the feature maps.
-In this case, the required number of guard bits is $G_b=\lceil{log_2(M\cdot min(K,N))}\rceil$ for the accumulation of $M$ feature maps along the input channel in a convolution.
+In this case, the required number of guard bits is